mauroservienti/NServiceBus.IntegrationTesting/README.md

 - Each test has a fixed, hardcoded, timeout of 90 seconds
 - Tests can only use NUnit and at this time there is no way to use a different unit testing framework
+- All endpoints run in a test share the same test process, they are not isolated

 ## How to install